youwen5/liminalOS/README.md

 [^1]: also known as GNU/Linux, GNU+Linux, Freedesktop/systemd/musl/busybox Linux, Linux+friends, etc

-[^2]: disclaimer: this is unfortunately not actually how the converse works. $A \implies B$ does not necessarily imply $B \implies A$.
-I hope this satiates the rigor-hungry mathematicians reading.
+[^2]: disclaimer: this is unfortunately not actually how the converse works.
+A => B does not necessarily imply B => A. I hope this satiates the rigor-hungry mathematicians reading.

 ## Keybinds